-EF is typically measured by a simple, painless test called an echocardiogram.
+EF is often measured by a simple, painless test called an echocardiogram.
 A special imaging machine uses sound waves to create a videotaped image of the heart, showing the four chambers of the heart, the valves and how well the heart is pumping.

-Most often, the left ventricle, the heart’s main pumping chamber, is measured during an echocardiogram.
-A normal left ventricular ejection fraction (LVEF) is 55 to 75 percent.
 Other tests used to measure EF include cardiac catheterization, magnetic resonance imaging (MRI), computed tomography (CT), and nuclear medicine scans.